LOCATION

 Stephen Russell and Liz Lassiter...July, 08

-Stephen Russell, Electrical Engineering student at the UofA, and girldfriend, Liz Lassiter, UofA Interior Design student (17 July 08) photo by Manager Wilson
+Stephen Russell, Electrical Engineering student at the UofA, and girldfriend, Liz Lassiter, UofA Interior Design student (17 July 08) photo by Manager Wilson.
+Note: Stephen and Liz are married and are a happy fishing couple.

-See a slide show of Stephen and Liz's outstanding bass from Doanavan Club Lakes...I maen OUTSTANDING BASS at their Bass Fishing Alabama site!
+See a slide show of Stephen and Liz's outstanding bass from Doanavan Club Lakes...I mean OUTSTANDING BASS at their Bass Fishing Alabama site!
 Be sure to click on the Fishing Pictures link.

 Hi Mr. Wilson,